 - 1. Title II of the Americans with Disabilities Act; - 2.
 Title IX of the Education Amendments of 1972; - 3.
 Section 504 of the Rehabilitation Act of 1973; - 4.
-Individuals With Disabilities Education Act, 20 U.S.C. § 1400 et seg.; - 5.
+Individuals With Disabilities Education Act, 20 U.S.C.§ 1400 et seq.; - 5.
 Title VI of the Civil Rights Act, 42 U.S.C. § 2000d et seq.; - 6.
 Equal Employment Opportunities Act (Title VII of the Civil Rights Act), 42 U.S.C. § 2000 et seq.; - 7.
 Sexual harassment (Illinois Human Rights Act, Title VII of the Civil Rights Act of 1964, and Title IX of the Education Amendments of 1972); - 8.
 Misuse of funds received for services to improve educational opportunities for educationally disadvantaged or deprived children; - 9.
 Curriculum, instructional materials, and/or programs; - 10.
 Victims' Economic Security and Safety Act, 820 ILCS 180; - 11.
 Illinois Equal Pay Act of 2003, 820 ILCS 112; - 12.
 Provision of services to homeless students; or - 13.
-Whistleblower Act, 740 ILCS 174/1 and equitable resolution of a complaint filed hereunder shall not be impaired by the person's pursuit of other remedies.
+Whistleblower Act, 740 ILCS 174/1 and, if a complaint is filed, to address the complaint promptly and equitably.
+The right of a person to prompt and equitable resolution of a complaint filed hereunder shall not be impaired by the person's pursuit of other remedies.
 Use of this grievance procedure is not a prerequisite to the pursuit of other remedies and use of this grievance procedure does not extend any filing deadline related to the pursuit of other remedies.
 All deadlines may be extended by the Complaint Manager as he or she deems appropriate.
 As used in this policy, "school business days" means days on which the District's main office is open.

-The Complaint Manager will attempt to resolve complaints without resorting to this grievance procedure and, if a complaint is filed, to address the complaint promptly and equitably.
-The right of a person to prompt
+The Complaint Manager will attempt to resolve complaints without resorting to this grievance procedure